Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 Figure 9: property windows, from left to right for a grid, a layered grid and a dataset

-How to use the viewers
+How to use the viewer
 ----------------------

-In both the 2d viewer and the 3d viewer the following controls work if the mouse pointer is in the viewer area:
+The following controls work if the mouse pointer is in the viewer area:

 **Spinning the mouse wheel forward:** zooms in